jackkav/reticulating-splines/README.md

 #### Use the React [render props](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) pattern, design your own layout

+In the following example, spline is the random loading text.

 ```jsx
 <ReticulatingSplines theme="sims" interval={3000}>
   {({ spline }) => (